open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-64-testing-for-independence-in-two-ways-q649/60-64-testing-for-independence-in-two-ways-q649.md

       the data provide strong evidence that the proportion of Americans who only use their cell phones to access the internet is different than the Chinese proportion of 38%, and the data indicate that the proportion is lower in the US.
-    params_part4_ans1_feedback: Try again please!
+    params_part4_ans1_feedback: Correct!
-    params_part4_ans2_value: As the p-value is greater than or equal to 0.05, we fail to reject $H_0$, then the data does not provide strong evidence to show that the proportion of Americans who only use their cell phones to access the internet is different than the Chinese proportion of 38%.
+    params_part4_ans2_value: As the p-value is greater than 0.05, we fail to reject
+      $H_0$, then the data does not provide strong evidence to show that the proportion of Americans who only use their cell phones to access the internet is different than the Chinese proportion of 38%.
-    params_part4_ans2_feedback: Correct!
+    params_part4_ans2_feedback: Try again please!
     params_part7_ans1_value: We are 95% confident that approximately [Lower bound] to [Upper bound] of all Americans primarily use their cell phones to browse the internet.